User testing guidelines: A step-by-step guide to optimizing your testing process

 Understanding your customers is the key to any successful business, to ensure that you provide them with what they want and minimize what they find frustrating or challenging.
 Whether it’s a physical product or a digital experience, including websites or apps, you’re more likely to meet—and exceed—customer expectations if you consider user testing throughout the ideation, development, and optimization process.
 That way, in every step of developing your product, you’re creating solutions and experiences that match what your customers are seeking.

-The nine steps to successful user testing
+The eleven steps to successful user testing

 1. Define your objective